sibi000/Project_net2/README.md

-# Project_2
+# Project_net2

-Project for "Virtualized and Softwarized mobile networks" course held by Dr. Granelli @ UniTN
+Project for "Networking mod.2" course held by Dr. Granelli, Universiti of Trento.

-It is based on two of the project presented by the professor:
+It is one of the project presented by the professor.
-- `Interactive topology display for SDN networks`: providing an interactive display of the topology of an SDN network;
-- `On Demand SDN Slices in ComNetsEmu`: implement a network slicing approach to enable dynamic activation/de-activation of network slices via CLI/GUIcommands.
+`On Demand SDN Slices in ComNetsEmu`: implement a network slicing approach to enable dynamic activation/de-activation of network slices to observe the traffic and its BW.

-Basically, it consists of a web application that displays the topology created using Ryu and allows to perform three different on-demand slicing through the UI.
+This project consists of a network slicing, based on different switchs and host to observe and study how it works.
+The idea is to handle different BW in different scenario between tre slices.

 ## Table of Contents